-- 5.3.1 As an alternative to the Hearing Committee described above, the CMO, acting for the Board and in conjunction with the President of the Medical Staff (or those of the chair of the Board, if the hearing is occasioned by a Board determination) may instead appoint a Hearing Officer to perform the functions that would otherwise be carried out by the Hearing Committee.
-The Hearing Officer may be an attorney in non-clinical matters. - 5.3.2 The Hearing Officer may not be any individual who is in direct economic competition with the individual requesting the hearing, and shall not act as a prosecuting officer or as an advocate to either side at the hearing.
+- 5.3.1 As an alternative to the Hearing Committee described above, the President of the Medical Staff (or those of the chair of the Board, if the hearing is occasioned by a Board determination) and the CMO, may instead appoint a Hearing Officer to perform the functions that would otherwise be carried out by the Hearing Committee.
+The Hearing Officer may be an attorney in non-clinical matters.
+Any objection to the Hearing Officer related to a conflict of interest must be made in writing to the MEC and CMO/Medical Staff Office.
+The President of the Medical Staff shall determine whether a replacement Hearing Officer should be identified.
+The services of the Hearing Officer will be paid by the hospital. - 5.3.2 The Hearing Officer may not be an individual who is in direct economic competition with the individual requesting the hearing, and shall not act as a prosecuting officer or as an advocate to either side at the hearing.
 In the event a Hearing Officer is appointed instead of a Hearing Committee, all references to the "Hearing Committee" or "Presiding Officer" shall be deemed to refer instead to the Hearing Officer, unless the context would clearly require otherwise.